siju-samuel/reflection-removal/README.md

 * Our code architecture is inspired by [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and [EDSR](https://github.com/thstkdgus35/EDSR-PyTorch).

 * Special thanks to [@fqnchina](https://github.com/fqnchina) and [@ceciliavision](https://github.com/ceciliavision) for some discussions of this work.

+* Thanks to the contributors of https://github.com/Vandermode/ERRNet, the base code is from this github